0 hidden charges. 0 forex

 • Screening of applications based on certain predetermined criteria

-• Making a decision regarding acceptance or rejection of the insurance application
+• Deciding on acceptance or rejection of the insurance application

 • Assessing the risk levels and identifying the appropriate premiums for each kind of coverage